ThaerM/PhotoPlay-App/README.md

 # License
 ```
 Copyright 2020 Thaer Mosa
-For any question please let me know
+You can contact with me on the email for any question
 Thaer.mosa13@gmail.com
 ```